 Data and Knowledge Gap Options and Selected Approach existing data; continue collection of new data to fill knowledge gaps for HSPF simulation.
-SSC and toxics loadings from CSOs Options: 1.
-Use existing CSO monitoring data and event volume modeling combined with best estimates of pollutant concentrations.
-2. Combine CSO model and monitoring data with watershed model simulations of surface stormwater-derived loads.
+SSC and toxics loadings from CSOs Options: Use existing CSO monitoring data and event volume modeling combined with best estimates of pollutant concentrations.
+Combine CSO model and monitoring data with watershed model simulations of surface stormwater-derived loads.
 Selected Approach: Use CSO model to develop time series and estimate CSO concentrations.
 Confirm model performance relative to CSO outfall monitoring.
-Limited toxics data in the water column; lack of information to do site-specific evaluation of some kinetic parameters such as partition coefficients.
-Options: 1.
-Use available data and literature to approximate kinetic parameters.
+Limited toxics data in the water Options: column; lack of information to do site-specific evaluation of some Use available data and literature to approximate kinetic parameters. coefficients.
 2. Collect new field data to gain knowledge.
 3. Conduct laboratory experiments to fill knowledge gaps.
 4. Conduct literature review to fill knowledge gaps.
-5. Conduct model sensitivity and uncertainty analyses to fill knowledge gaps.
-6. Collect synoptic data for a modeling period in the future and delay model implementation.
+Conduct model sensitivity and uncertainty analyses to fill knowledge gaps.
+Collect synoptic data for a modeling period in the future and delay model implementation.
 Selected Approach: Develop model beginning with available data.
 Options 1 to 5 can all be potentially used to further constrain the data and knowledge gaps in the model, based on resource availability.
 Initial model development will greatly assist in determining the cost benefit ratio of specific types of data collection.